ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end)
 ```

-The module expression `struct ... end` is inlined in the call to `Set.Make`.
+The module expression `struct ... end` is inlined in the `Set.Make` call.

 This can be simplified even further into this:
 ```ocaml
 module StringSet = Set.Make(String)
 ```

-In all versions, the result module from the functor application `Set.Make` is bound to the name `StringSet`, and it has the signature `Set.S`.
-The module `StringSet` provides set operations and is parametrized by the module `String`.
-This means the function `String.compare` is used internally by `StringSet`, inside the implementation of the functions it provides.
-Making a group of functions (here those provided by `StringSet`) use another group of functions (here only `String.compare`) is the role of a functor.
+In all versions, the module resulting from the functor application `Set.Make` is bound to the name `StringSet`, and it has the signature `Set.S`.
+The module `StringSet` provides the operations on sets of strings.
+The function `String.compare` is used internally by `StringSet`.

-With this, the command `dune exec funkt` shouldn't do anything, but it shouldn't fail either.
+When you run `opam exec -- dune exec funkt`, it doesn't do anything, but it shouldn't fail either.

-Add some code to the `funkt.ml` file to produce an executable that does something and checks the result.
+Let's add some code to `funkt.ml` so that it does something.

 **`funkt.ml`**
 ```ocaml